Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 - Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases
 - Biases can be embedded at all levels of software development

+### GH Actions

+- The owner of the computer thinks this was intentional but most likely being a bug in the software as it was not tested enough.
+- I think this happened because they tested the motion tracking of the face using a white model
+- This can be very harmful and be percieved as racist and therefore should be corrected.
+- To have a better result I would use different facial models and a wide variety of people to test the software.

 ### 5.4: Crowdsourcing
  Public Data Sets:
 - Kaggle